nickgamb/mindgardenai-site/src/pages/about/index.md

 ### Privacy and Data Protection

-At MindGarden AI, we take your privacy seriously.
+At MindGarden, we take your privacy seriously.
 We are committed to protecting your personal information and ensuring the confidentiality of your data.
 We will never sell or distribute your personal data to third parties.
 The only data we store is that which is necessary for authentication purposes, allowing you to securely access our platform.
 Your research data and insights remain private and under your control.

 ### Terms of Service

-By using MindGarden AI's services, you agree to the following terms:
+By using MindGarden's services, you agree to the following terms:

 1. You must be at least 18 years old to use our services.
 2. You are responsible for maintaining the confidentiality of your account information.